masaochi/TC/docs/how_to_use.rst

 - ``output.out``

   Many information obtained by calculation are shown.
+For example, you can track the total-energy convergence by

+    p `< grep "Total energy =" output.out' u 5

+  with **gnuplot**.

 - ``tc_bandplot.dat``